San Luis Obispo Chapter 7 Bankruptcy Lawyers

 If you are struggling against debt, Chapter 7 might be an option for you,

-however, not everyone can file for it.
+however, not everyone can file.

 In order to file Chapter 7 bankruptcy, you must: